Skip to main content

 createAll(ProjectComponent, {SOME_CONFIGURATION}, $element)

-// If the component does not need any configuration, pass `null` for the configuration
+// If the component does not need any configuration, pass `undefined` for the configuration

 Handling initialisation errors